Alpha Tau Omega: Chapters

+Notable members

 Local chapter or member misconduct

-In 2008, the chapter at University of Nevada, Reno was put on suspension following controversy over hazing practices.
+In 2008, the chapter at University of Nevada, Reno was suspended following controversy over hazing practices.
 As many as eleven pledges were forced to seek medical attention following their forced consumption of raw chicken, and the branding of the Greek letter Omega on their buttocks using dry ice.

 In 2013, the chapter at Cornell University was shut down for repeated alcohol and drugs violations.

+In 2015, the chapter at Indiana University Bloomington was shut down following controversy over hazing practices and the emergence of an explicit video involving active members and exotic dancers.

-In 2017, the fraternity at the University of Memphis was suspended for five years due to hazing pledges and not complying with other university rules.
-The same year, the fraternity at Texas State University was suspended for three years after the alcohol-related death of a student at a party they co-hosted with other fraternities.
-Also in 2017, the fraternity at the University of Central Florida was suspended after a woman was raped by two men during one of their parties.
-The 2017 suspension was the fraternity's third suspension in five years.
+In 2017, the Texas State University chapter was suspended for three years after the alcohol-related death of a student at a party it co-hosted with other fraternities.

 In 2018, the fraternity at the University of Kentucky had its charter revoked after the DUI arrest of a pledge following a traffic accident where a four-year-old boy was killed.
 This incident occurred after an off-campus fraternity sponsored tailgate party at a University football game.